Ergodic Decomposition of Dirichlet Forms via Direct Integrals and Applications: Ergodic decomposition

 By density of~$\mcC$ in~$H$ and since~$M_B$ is bounded, it follows that~$M_B=\car_A$ as elements of~$B(H)$.
 Thus,~$[T_t,M_B]=[T_t, \car_A]=0$ for every~$t>0$ by Definition~\ref{d:Invariant}\iref{i:d:Invariant:1}, since~$A$ is $E$-invariant.

 By the characterization of decomposable operators via diagonalizable operators~\cite[\S{II.2.5}, Thm.~1, p.~187]{Dix81},~$T_t$ is decomposable, and represented by a $\nu$-measurable field of contraction operators~$\zeta\mapsto T_{\zeta,t}$.
-Finally, basing on~\cite[\S{II.2.3}, Prop.~4, p.~183]{Dix81}, it is a straightforward verification that~$T_{\zeta,t}$, $t>0$, is a strongly continuous symmetric contraction semigroup on~$H_\zeta$ for~$\nu$-a.e.~$\zeta\in Z$, since so is~$T_t$.
-Analogously,~$T_{\zeta,t}$ is sub-Markovian for~$\nu$-a.e.~$\zeta\in Z$, since so is~$T_t$, and since~\eqref{eq:DirIntL^2:0} is additionally an order-isomorphism.
+Finally, in light of~\cite[\S{II.2.3}, Prop.~4, p.~183]{Dix81}, it is a straightforward verification that~$T_{\zeta,t}$, $t>0$, is a strongly continuous symmetric contraction semigroup on~$H_\zeta$ for~$\nu$-a.e.~$\zeta\in Z$, since so is~$T_t$.
+Analogously to the proof of Proposition~\ref{p:DirIntE},~$T_{\zeta,t}$ is sub-Markovian for~$\nu$-a.e.~$\zeta\in Z$, since so is~$T_t$.

 \paragraph{4.
 Forms: construction} Denote by~$(E_\zeta,\dom{E_\zeta})$ the Dirichlet form on~$L^2(\mu_\zeta)$ associated to the sub-Markovian semigroup~$T_{\zeta,t}$ for~$\nu$-a.e.~$\zeta\in Z$.
 Let further~$G_{\zeta,\alpha}$,~$\alpha>0$, be the associated strongly continuous contraction resolvent.